What is export finance?

 The problem that many businesses face are simple distrust or lack of understanding in relation to their counterparty.
 In the event that there is sometimes blind trust or the incorrect mechanisms in place, then there may be goods sent with non-payment, dispute, internal problems and/or product irregularity, with no security or insurance in the case of enforcement.

 How can it help?

-Export finance is can be one simple finance instrument or several different facilities which can be structured to ensure some form of financial guarantee and establish trust between a buyer or seller.
+Export finance can be one simple financial instrument or several different facilities which can be structured to ensure some form of financial guarantee and establish trust between a buyer or seller.
 Whether it is a guarantee of payment from a customer when goods are exported, the advance payment of a transaction so that goods can be produced, or the discounting of invoices from clients to avoid 30-180 day payment delays, export finance can help reduce working capital problems.

-Types of export finance include:
+Other types of export finance include:

 - Cash flow from the business or lending

 - Letter of Credit (LC), including Standby Letters of Credit (SBLC), which may be used as an insurance policy

 - Confirmations from other banks if required in the cycle